 The Slider LEDs normally display clipping on the channels by flickering when the channel's contribution to the output mix approaches the clipping level.
-To toggle between the two settings, slide channel 1's slider up and down 5 times rapidly when in System Mode.
+To enable or disable this, slide channel 1's slider up and down 5 times rapidly when in System Mode.
 You can tell which setting you're in by watching the animation on the slider LEDs when in System Mode:

-- One slider LED is on at a time (Night-Rider): sliders show clipping and level - Five slider LEDs are on at a time (inverse Night-Rider): sliders show level only
+- One slider LED is on at a time (Night-Rider): sliders show clipping and level - · Five slider LEDs are on at a time (inverse Night-Rider): sliders show level only

-Filter Type
+Filter Type/mode